bozzltron/backbone_example/README.md

 backbone_example
 ================

-An example of how to handle dyanmic fields in a form using Backbone.js.
+An example of how to handle dynamic fields in a form using Backbone.js.